platformsh/platformsh-docs/docs/src/dedicated/overview/security.md

 By default, data is encrypted using Microsoft Managed Keys for Azure Blobs, Tables, Files and Queues.

-## Enterprise WAF
+## WAF

 Enterprise projects on Platform.sh come with a Web Application Firewall at no additional cost, which monitors requests to your application and blocks those requests according to our ruleset.
-See the [Enterprise WAF](/security/waf.md) security documentation for more information.
+See the [WAF security documentation](/security/waf.md) for more information.